mostafa-abokhadra/InkSpire/projectFlow/Day-2/1-still.md

 ### still
-- making a 10-minute record for presenting our project idea and purpose
+- <s>making a 10-minute record for presenting our project idea and purpose</s>